Balearic Islands: Geography

-The main islands of the autonomous community are Majorca (Mallorca), Menorca/Minorca (Menorca), Ibiza (Eivissa/Ibiza), and Formentera, all popular tourist destinations.
-Amongst the minor islands is Cabrera, the location of the Cabrera Archipelago Maritime-Terrestrial National Park.
-Neighbours: Algeria (south), Spain's Catalonia and Valencian Community (west), France's South (north), and France's Corsica as well as Italy's Sardinia (east).
-The Balearic Islands province has the longest coastline of any provinces in Spain, with a length of coastline 1,428 kilometres.
+The autonomous community's main islands are Mallorca/Majorca (Mallorca), Menorca/Minorca (Menorca), Ibiza (Eivissa/Ibiza), and Formentera, all popular tourist destinations.
+Among the minor islands is Cabrera, the location of the Cabrera Archipelago Maritime-Terrestrial National Park.
+The Balearic Islands are bordered by Algeria to the south, Spain's Catalonia and Valencian Community to the west, France to the north, and Corsica and Sardinia to the east.
+The province has the longest coastline of any in Spain, at 1,428 kilometres.

-The Balearic Islands are on a raised platform called the Balearic Promontory, and were formed by uplift.
-They are cut by a network of northwest to southeast faults.
+The Balearic Islands are on a raised undersea platform called the Balearic Promontory, and were formed by uplift.
+They are cut by a network of northwest-southeast faults.

-The islands can be further grouped, with Majorca, Menorca, and Cabrera as the Gymnesian Islands (Illes Gimnèsies), and Ibiza and Formentera as the Pityusic Islands (Illes Pitiüses officially in Catalan), also referred to as the Pityuses (or sometimes informally in English as the Pine Islands).
-Many minor islands or islets are close to the biggest islands, such as Es Conills, Es Vedrà, Sa Conillera, Dragonera, S'Espalmador, S'Espardell, Ses Bledes, Santa Eulària, Plana, Foradada, Tagomago, Na Redona, Colom, L'Aire, etc.
+The islands can be further grouped into Mallorca, Menorca, and Cabrera as the Gymnesian Islands (Illes Gimnèsies), and Ibiza and Formentera as the Pityusic Islands (Illes Pitiüses in Catalan, sometimes called the Pine Islands in English).
+Many minor islands or islets are close, such as Es Conills, Es Vedrà, Sa Conillera, Dragonera, S'Espalmador, S'Espardell, Ses Bledes, Santa Eulària, Plana, Foradada, Tagomago, Na Redona, Colom, and L'Aire.

-The Balearic Front is a sea density regime north of the Balearic Islands on the shelf slope of the Balearic Islands, which is responsible for some of the surface-flow characteristics of the Balearic Sea.
+The Balearic Front is a sea density regime north of the Balearic Islands on their shelf slope that is responsible for some of the surface-flow characteristics of the Balearic Sea.

 Climate

-Located in the west of the Mediterranean Sea, the Balearic Islands have mostly typical hot-summer Mediterranean climates (Köppen: Csa) with some high altitude areas having a Warm-summer Mediterranean climate (Köppen: Csb) in the island of Majorca.
-The semi-arid climate (Köppen: BSh and BSk) is also found in the Balearic Islands, mostly on the islands of Ibiza and Formentera but also in the southern part of Majorca.
+The islands mostly have typical hot-summer Mediterranean climates (Köppen: Csa) with some high-altitude areas having a Warm-summer Mediterranean climate (Köppen: Csb).
+The semi-arid climate (Köppen: BSh and BSk) is also found, mostly on Ibiza and Formentera but also in southern Mallorca.